Customized Concepts and Solutions for Waste Gas Treatment

 The largest potential for energy conservation in waste gas treatment plants lies in directly linking the waste gas treatment system to the process tool.
 Connecting both via potential-free contacts, or ethernet, for instance, the treatment plant can run at different burner capacities or switch to an idle mode.
 Realizing this concept can result in energy conservation in excess of 20%.
 More importantly, this method optimizes the consumption of fuel gas (i.e. natural gas) and oxidants (compressed air, compressed dry air ((CDA)), oxygen, water, cooling water and lye).

 Proactive data analysis is gaining in importance in order to detect system problems and provide solutions, ideally, before a system failure occurs.
-DAS Environmental Experts is developing diverse solutions for proactive data analysis.
+DAS Environmental Experts are developing diverse solutions for proactive data analysis.